 - Make a collage of torn paper as a cover.

 Baby Book Envelope Scrapbook

-The size of the papers need to be adjusted to the size of the envelopes.
-Because envelopes have flaps, I didn't always make a tag, instead, I used the inside as a pocket to store memorabilla.
+The size of the papers needs to be adjusted to the size of the envelopes.
+Because envelopes have flaps, I didn't always make a tag; instead, I used the inside as a pocket to store memorabilia.
 I like to use these envelope scrapbooks as baby gifts.
 It is always so hard to know where to put the little tags on the baby in the hospital, the first haircut, and other items.
-These little envelope scrapbooks are a great present for a new mom or grandma because she just needs to put in a few pictures and she has something to share!
+These little envelope scrapbooks are a great present for a new mom or grandma because she just needs to put in a few pictures, and she has something to share!

 Using Paper Bag Scrapbook Kits

-What to include in each Paper Bag Scrapbook Kit (I put in a Ziplock Bag)
+Here's what you should include in each paper bag scrapbook kit (I put in a Ziplock bag):

 - 3 paper bags

 - 12 co-ordinating squares of 4 x 4 inch scrapbook paper

 - 3 squares of 4 x 4 2/3 inch double-sided colored cardstock

 - Yarn for holding the book together and tags